Founded by parents, for parents

 Mark works closely with Kaveh in the Pogo engine room.
 Mark worked for 10+ years in the games industry, which makes him a pretty cool dad to two young boys.
 He transitioned to start-ups to build products that positively impact people’s lives.

 Mei gets her hands dirty around designing creative solutions.
 She is producing tons of mocks, ideas, videos, and webpages for Pogo.
 Before coming to Pogo, she designed and shipped products for big companies like Baidu and Google.
-In addition to making our product understandable and pleasurable, Mei is also interested telling stories via photography.
+In addition to making our product understandable and pleasurable, Mei is also interested in telling stories via photography.